 Tread: Tread is the part of the tire that contacts the ground and will be made from varying compounds with different tread patterns depending on it's intended use.

-Tire and wheel sizes for road riding don't vary as much as mountain biking with a 700c wheelsize almost universal for road riding, and tire sizes typically ranging from 22mm to 28mm.
+Tire and wheel sizes for road riding don't vary as much as mountain biking with a 700c wheelsize almost universal for road riding, and tire sizes typically ranging from 22mm to 32mm.
 Despite the relatively consistent size options, it's important to know what different tire sizes mean in terms of performance, comfort, and durability.

 Wheel and tire sizes are governed by an international standard known as 'ISO 5775', a standard designed to make information clear and consistent.
 The system uses two numbers to detail the wheel and tire size.
-The first number refers to the rim diameter in millimeters, in most cases, this figure is '700c'.
-The second number refers to the tire diameter in millimeters, in most cases, this ranges from 23mm to 28mm for road tires but can be upwards of 35mm for cyclocross and recreational use tires.
+The first number refers to the rim diameter in millimetres, in most cases, this figure is '700c'.
+The second number refers to the tire diameter in millimetres, in most cases, this ranges from 23mm to 28mm for road tires but can be upwards of 35mm for gravel, cyclocross and recreational use tires.
 So a typical road wheel with a 25mm tire will be represented as 700c x 25mm.

-Previously the standard used was the 'ETRTO' or European Tyre and Rim Technical Organisation', and their markings looked more like this; 37-622.
-The first number refers to the width of the tire, and the second number refers inner diameter of the tire.
+Previously the standard used was the 'ETRTO' or European Tire and Rim Technical Organisation', and their markings looked more like this; 37-622.
+The first number refers to the width of the tire, and the second number refers to the inner diameter of the tire.
 And finally there is also inch markings, which look like this; 28 x 1.40".
 In this case, the first number refers to the outer diameter of the rim and the second number refers to the tire width.

-The importance of the wheel to a tire
+The Importance of the Wheel to a Tire

 We've discussed the influence tire size has on performance and comfort but the choice of wheels is just as important.

 Modern wheels are becoming wider, not only to accommodate the push for larger tires but to also improve aerodynamics and comfort.
-A wider rim has shown to have better aerodynamics than a narrower rim, and the greater amount of air volume provides additional comfort.
+A wider rim is shown to have better aerodynamics than a narrower rim, and the greater amount of air volume provides additional comfort.
 Rim widths are measured internal or externally, and while external rim width is important for aerodynamics, we're more concerned with the internal rim width, which, influences comfort, rolling efficiency, and tire shape.

-Currently, a narrow road rim measured internally is anything under 15mm, while a wide rim is anything measured internally greater than 17mm.
+Currently, a narrow road rim measured internally is anything under 17mm, while a wide rim is anything measured internally greater than 19mm.
 A wider rim will create a wider tire, and so a tire marked as being 25mm, may measure above or below this figure when applied to the wheel.
 For more on road bike wheels, how they influence ride quality and what to look for, read our guide to Road Bike Wheels.

 Road tires will typically feature a smooth tread surface and are commonly known as ‘slicks’.
 These offer the highest surface area with the ground on smooth surfaces and provide good levels of rolling resistance and grip.
 Some road tires do feature a subtle tread pattern, something that could possibly offer marginal improvements in grip, although data on the subject is inconclusive.
 Other factors like tire pressure, thread count, rubber compounds and rim/tire width are bigger factors when it comes to grip.

-Unfortunately for the majority of us, signaling back to the team car and swapping a wheel in the event of a puncture isn't a reality, and so, a tire with good puncture protection is essential.
+Unfortunately for the majority of us, signalling back to the team car and swapping a wheel in the event of a puncture isn't a reality, and so, a tire with good puncture protection is essential.

 As mentioned, most tires will have some additional puncture protection either in the form of a sub-tread layer, puncture protection belt or more rubber.
 These hard wearing compounds prevent sharp objectives like glass, tacks, and thorns from penetrating into the tube and causing a flat.
-Manufacturer's aim to create an effective puncture protection layer without adding excessive weight or adversely influencing a tire's rolling resistance.
+Manufacturers aim to create an effective puncture protection layer without adding excessive weight or adversely influencing a tire's rolling resistance.

 As well as the inbuilt puncture protection mechanisms, there are a few things you can do to prevent punctures.